Galapogos

 Known as the Hawaii of Europe, the Azores are 900 miles from the colonial capital of Lisbon, on the same latitude with Bermuda and the same time zone as Iceland – four hours change from the east coast.
 A lush paradise of islands, mountains, and pastures, the best times to visit are March through October.
 Winter months can be windy and rainy, but still beautiful.
 Summer months are crowded as the European visitors flock to these islands as a relief from the heat.

-With direct flights from Boston, New York, and in-season, Providence RI, direct flights make this a welcome tropical destination.
+With direct flights from Boston, New York, and in-season, Providence RI, the Azores Islands make a unique and welcoming destination.

 Touring the Azores